Palletized Load System: History

-Parallel to the FHTV 4 extension effort, the US Army’s Heavy Tactical Vehicles (HTV) PEO CS&CSS issued on 20 July 2020 Notice ID W56HZV-20-R-0237, a Request for Information (RfI) for the Next Generation Future Truck (NGFT).
-Responses are due by 24 August 2020 for what was quickly renamed the Common Tactical Truck (CTT).
-It is the current intent that CTT will replace the PLSA1, plus the HEMTT and M915 Truck Tractor, Line Haul.
-The Army desires five variants of the NGFT/CTT, and all with the option to perform semi-autonomous or autonomous operations.
-The five variants currently muted are: a wrecker to recover Stryker, MRAPs, and other tactical wheeled vehicles up to 40 US tons; an LHS Heavy variant with crane to transport flatrack with up to 16 tons of cargo payload; a Tractor variant operable with the M870, M871, M172, M872, M967 tanker, M1062 tanker, future tanker (8,200 gallons), and commercial standard trailers; a Tanker variant with a 2,500 gallon threshold or objective fuel payload greater than 2,500 gallons; and a Cargo variant with crane capable of carrying a payload of up to 22 tons or greater.
+Parallel to the FHTV 4 extension effort, the U.S. Army’s Heavy Tactical Vehicles (HTV) PEO CS&CSS issued on 20 July 2020 Notice ID W56HZV-20-R-0237, a Request for Information (RfI) for the Next Generation Future Truck (NGFT).
+Responses were due by 24 August 2020 for what was quickly renamed the Common Tactical Truck (CTT).
+It was then the stated intent that CTT would replace the PLSA1, plus the HEMTT and M915 Truck Tractor, Line Haul.
+The Army desired five variants of the NGFT/CTT, and all with the option to perform semi-autonomous or autonomous operations.
+The five variants muted were: a wrecker to recover Stryker, MRAPs, and other tactical wheeled vehicles up to 40 US tons; an LHS Heavy variant with crane to transport flatrack with up to 16 tons of cargo payload; a Tractor variant operable with the M870, M871, M172, M872, M967 tanker, M1062 tanker, future tanker (8,200 gallons), and commercial standard trailers; a Tanker variant with a 2,500 gallon threshold or objective fuel payload greater than 2,500 gallons; and a Cargo variant with crane capable of carrying a payload of up to 22 tons or greater.

+By early 2025, the program had progressed and August and September 2024 an operational demonstration to assess prototype designs had taken place.
+Back in April 2024.
+The actual demonstration involved 12 prototypes supplied by American Rheinmetall Vehicles, Mack Defense, Navistar Defense, and Oshkosh Defense.
+Wording related to CTT had revised by this time and the program is now referred to as a next-generation family of vehicles (FoV) by the Army, and one that seeks to replace existing platforms such as the PLS, HEMTT, and other medium- and heavy-duty transport vehicles.
+The CTT FoV is now stated to feature a specialized range variants that will include cargo and LHS, off-road and line-haul tractors, tankers, and base platforms capable of supporting air defense systems, and bridging and boat transport/handling.
+Data collected from the operational demonstration will be used by the Army to refine CTT's Capability Development Document (CDD) for the CTT, and following some limited additional testing CTT is scheduled to transition to a major capability acquisition program at Milestone C (MS C) in Fiscal Year 2028.
+The Army then plans to commence low-rate initial production (LRIP), with the longer term objective being to procure 7,217 CTTs by FY2035.
+A single vendor will be selected for production through an open competition that is scheduled to commence FY2026.